 The pipelines are intended to connect to major industrial emitters and power stations in the Humber region.

 The pipelines will continue to a landfall point on the Holderness coast.
 The onshore carbon dioxide pipeline will then connect to an offshore pipeline to the Endurance offshore storage location.
-There is also potential for the hydrogen pipeline to connect into SSE Thermal and Equinor’s plans for a hydrogen storage facility at Aldbrough.

 This project is part of the East Coast Cluster.